Need Small Business Funding? When You Should Get A Business Credit Card VS A Small Business Loan

 3) You Want To Build Your Business Credit

-Of course, if you don’t make a payment as required, or if you utilize a greater proportion of your credit than the credit bureaus like (less than 30% is generally considered good), using a business credit card can actually hurt your business credit rating.
+Of course, if you don’t make a payment as required, or if you utilize a greater proportion of your credit than the credit bureaus like (less than 30% is typically considered good), using a business credit card can actually hurt your business credit rating.
+Don’t spend more than you can afford to pay down.

 4) You Want To Earn Rewards/Cash Back For Your Spending